t0nghe/Lysekil/README.md

    2. `filename` part is for human reading and is not parsed by the generator.
 3. The markdown files are formatted as follows, with front matter and main test separated by an empty line.

+*Sample 1*

 ```
-title: Title of the Post
+title: Sample Post One
-tags: tag1, tag2, tag3
+tags: tag1, tag3
-slug: post
+slug: post_one
-summary: This Is A Summary.

-Paragraph 1 of your blog post.
-Paragraph 1 of your blog post.

-Paragraph 2 of your blog post.
-Paragraph 2 of your blog post.
+summary: This is a sample post that shows how markdown is converted to HTML and how the generated site looks like.

+How are you my friend?
+I'd like to show you some JavaScript.

 ...
 ```

+Check out `_source/210101 filename.md` and the resulting HTML file `_target/2021/q1/post_one/index.html`.

+*Sample 2*

 Multiple lines are allowed in `summary` field with a greater than sign followed by a few indented lines.
 (Note there's a space between colon `:` and greater than sign `>`.)
+Also note how footnotes are added in your markdown file.

 ```
-title: Title of the Post
+title: Sample Post 2 With Long Summary
-tags: tag1, tag2, tag3
+tags: tag1, tag2
-slug: post
+slug: sample_post2
 summary: >
-  This is a brief summary of the nothing that I'm going to say.
-  I may have said a million words.
-But there's not much information.

-Paragraph 1 of your blog post.
-Paragraph 1 of your blog post.
+  This sample post shows you how to use multiple tags.
+  And how to write longer summaries and footnotes.

+How are you my friend?
+I'd like to show you some JavaScript[^1].

+[^1]: Can you believe the invention of JavaScript has nothing to do with the written language of Java the island?
 ```

+Check out `_source/210202 filename.md` and the resulting HTML file `_target/2021/q1/sample_post2/index.html`.

 **Fields in the header**